ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-30-Data Science Preparation.md

 ## DS question
 While I start to prepare the interview, I wonder if there's a list can be checked one by one.
-Once I finish all the question, I'll pass most of interview. **I don't think it should be there**
+Once I finish allI spend ton of times to crack the DS question, I'll pass most of interview. **I don't think it should be there**

-Most exciting interview is coming from Amazon.
+Most exciting ints.
+It's serview is coming from Amazon.
 I applied the application engineer, not a data scientist.
 A good interview should have much more knowledge base than you, either in breadth or depth of knowledge.
 The questions should push you to the edge of your knowledge.
 It's like exploring unknown dugent.
 Try to get as far as you can.

-However there's still really basic questions, some of the job seeker can't answer.
+However there's still really basic questions, some of the job seeker can't answers trial and errors.
+However it turn out few scenario on designing question.